Briel8/Binary-Search-Trees/README.md

 5. Confirm that the tree is unbalanced by calling #balanced?
 6. Balance the tree by calling #rebalance
 7. Confirm that the tree is balanced by calling #balanced?
-8. Print out all elements in level, pre, post, and in order.
+9. Print out all elements in level, pre, post, and in order.

+## Not complete assignment